IsaacDempsey/anki-gatekeeper/README.md

 # AnkiGatekeeper

 An Android app that intercepts every phone unlock and requires answering one Anki flashcard before granting access to the rest of the phone.
-Also integrates with

 ### LeechBlock integration